Our mission: equitable access to solar energy for every Texan.

-A membership-based organization, TXSES’s unique niche is exemplified in our well-established local chapters in Austin, Dallas, Houston and San Antonio.
-Having boots on the ground in these major metropolitan cities, which represent nearly a quarter of Texas’s 29 million citizens, enables our gifted, dedicated experts to disseminate fact-based, relevant solar information
+A membership-based organization, TXSES’s unique niche is exemplified in our well-established local chapters in Austin, Dallas, El Paso, Houston and San Antonio.
+Having boots on the ground in these major metropolitan cities, which represent nearly a quarter of Texas’s 29 million citizens, enables our gifted, dedicated experts to disseminate fact-based, relevant solar information.

 - Publishing our quarterly newsletter, Solar Reflector

 - Encouraging cities to join the SolSmart program and improve their policies related to rooftop solar

 - Organizing the Austin Cool House Tour, a collaboration with Austin Energy’s Green Building Program, held annually since 1997